G-NT3806KSJP

 This past summer, I wrote and gave a lecture called “The Making of a Literary Magazine” in which I attempted to give the complete context for Annulet in forty-five minutes.
 While I managed to begin defining some of my objectives and approach, among the many things I realized as I attempted to compress at high clip the history of the literary periodical, is that it’s never a clement time to start a journal, nor is it, by extension, a clement time for any literary activity.
 Don’t let any depressive or cynical nostrum discourage you from it.
 Despite precarity, despite ephemerality, we keep so much alive in writing, making, and reading, I mean, of one another’s experience amidst others—not least our souls—in the effort to make meaning out of whatever our experience of calamity or calm might be.

 I want to thank the three sections, secret to each other until now, of this summer’s Critical Circle for each group’s gorgeously, distinctively rigorous commitment to reading one another in depth.
 Their care for the work of literary criticism demonstrated afresh to me one of Annulet’s core principles—that attention itself is a meaningful and radical act, as is taking all the time that’s needed to truly understand what someone has written and the research context for it.
 This summer’s participants included e.jin, Alex Tan, Meredith Macleod Davidson, Asa Drake, Annie Zidek, Darcie Dennigan, Megan McKenzie, Cecily Chen, Jamie Groetsema, Caitlyn Klum, Anna Lena Phillips Bell, and C.T.
 Salazar—who also just joined our masthead as a Contributing Editor.
 Along with Megan and Anna Lena, you might see more of these names appear again either in this or future issues of Annulet.
-I also want to highlight this year’s Linkages Lecturer, Zach Savich, whose two lectures were chosen from a brilliant pool of recommendations and applicants—some of whom are working on reconfiguring their lectures into essay form for our next issue.
+I also want to highlight this year’s Linkages Lecturer, Zach Savich, whose two lectures were chosen from a brilliant array of recommendations and applicants—some of whom are working on reconfiguring their lectures into essay form for our next issue.
 Please join us on December 7th and December 15th for his delivery of “The Roethke Premise: Two Lectures from a Field of Telephones.”
 Hijinks may ensue.

 Whatever may come between now and the next issue, let us hope that succor reaches those who need it most.
 May there be all-encompassing mercy—the genocide must end—and may we see mercy’s light break into our shared world as we write toward the better future, because we must.